 Nominations are submitted for the entire month of October.
 Nominees must reside or work in the state for which they are nominated.
 Who do you know that has worked to raise awareness, change laws, educate others, or help to stop this crime from happening in your state?

 Voting is open for the entire month of November.
 Finalists are determined by the leading number of votes in each category.
 The top three finalists will then be voted on by previous winners and finalists to determine the winner.
-Visit this page in November to vote.

 Tickets to the Liberator Awards